Esri/idp/Documentation/OpenID/Azure Entra ID.md

  - Under Platform Configurations, your ArcGIS Login Redirect URI will be listed under the platform type: Web.
 Copy your ArcGIS Login Redirect URI.
  - Delete the ArcGIS Login Redirect URI and select Save.
  - Select Add a platform, then select Single-page application.
 Paste your ArcGIS Login Redirect URI and select Configure.
- - Scroll down to the Implicit grant and hybrid flows section.
-Enable Access tokens and ID tokens, then select Save.

 #### Configure ArcGIS for PKCE
  - Sign in to your ArcGIS web site and navigate to Settings > Security > Logins.